Diagramming Basics

 The Research Diagram

 Sometimes navigating between research details can be cumbersome.
-The Research Diagram can help alleviate this - go to the Views tab in the Topic Pane, and click the Research Diagram button:
+Showing them in the diagram can help alleviate this - go to the Views tab in the Topic Pane, and click the “All Research” Quick View.

 Putting a source link in the notes may feel a little awkward - there’s work planned to attach links in the node’s display text.